unlu/App-Launch-Essentials/how-to-register-for-an-apple-developer-account.md

 Keep in mind that you will need a few things in order to be able to enroll in the Apple Developer Program, these are the requirements:

+### Important Note

+> You must enroll as an organization.
+> Your Apple ID is authorized to sign on behalf of the company.
+> You will be contacted by phone within 1 week of applying for an Apple developer account to verify your organizational information.
+After the phone call you will receive an email from Apple and you will be redirected to the payment page.

 ### Apple ID

 If you have an iOS device, you probably already have an Apple ID, if for some reason you don’t have one yet, you can quickly register here: [https://appleid.apple.com/account](https://appleid.apple.com/account)